srinivasshanti/Copri/Readme.md

 # 📋 Copri
-ClipboadKeeper is a lightweight, fast, and cross-platform clipboard manager designed for developers and productivity-focused users.
+Copri is a lightweight, fast, and cross-platform clipboard manager designed for developers and productivity-focused users.
 It runs silently in the background, tracks the latest clipboard entries, allows users to save custom snippets, and opens instantly using a global hotkey.
 Built with Python using Tkinter, pystray, and pynput, Copri offers a minimal and clean UI with essential functionality baked in, making it a perfect small utility tool for your workflow.

 ---